Does Graph Prompt Work? A Data Operation Perspective with Theoretical Analysis: EXPERIMENT DETAILS

 \textbf{Data Preparation:} We first confirm our theoretical findings on synthetic datasets because these datasets offer controlled environments, allowing us to isolate specific variables and study their impacts.
 We generate these datasets by defining the dimension of graph feature vector($F$), average of graph node numbers ($N_{avg}$), average of graph edge numbers ($E_{avg}$), and number of graphs in the dataset ($M$).
 These parameters characterize both individual graphs and the entire dataset, facilitating our study of the relationship between these features and $\epsilon$.
 In detail, the distribution of graph node feature vectors is set to a normal distribution $\mathcal{N}(0,1)$; the graph edge density $\rho$ is set to $0.15$, where $\rho$ represents the probability of an edge existing between any two nodes.

-\textbf{Model Settings:} We utilize two GNN frameworks: GCN (representing linear models) and GAT (representing non-linear models).
-We limit our experiments to these two models as other models follow similar patterns.
-Unless otherwise specified, we use a 3-layer GNN with Leaky-ReLU activation function and feature dimension $F = 25$.
-For full-rank matrix studies, we ensure each layer's matrix is full-rank (selected after pre-training).
-For non-full-rank matrix studies, we set the rank loss to $5$ by default.
-The default ReadOut method is mean pooling.
+\textbf{Model Settings:} To evaluate our approach, we conduct experiments using two representative Graph Neural Network (GNN) architectures: Graph Convolutional Networks (GCN) as linear propagation models and Graph Attention Networks (GAT) as non-linear propagation models.
+We focus on these two architectures because other models tend to exhibit similar behavior patterns.
+Unless stated otherwise, our default configuration employs a three-layer GNN with a feature dimension of $F = 25$ and utilizes the Leaky-ReLU activation function.
+For experiments involving full-rank matrices, we ensure that each layer's weight matrix is full rank, selected after an initial pre-training phase.
+Conversely, for studies with non-full-rank matrices, we set the rank loss parameter to a default value of $5$.
+We adopt mean pooling as the default readout method throughout our experiments.

 \textbf{Task Settings:} Our loss function is defined as $\|F_{\theta^*}(G_p) - C(G)\|$ for single-graph tasks, and $\sqrt{\sum_{G \in \mathcal{G}} \|F_{\theta^*}(G_p) - C(G)\|^2/M}$ for multi-graph tasks.
 Here $G_p$ is the combined graph with $G$ and graph prompt.
 Kindly note that $C(G)$ means an optimal function to the downstream task, which is not accessible without a specific task.
 Since the ultimate purpose of graph prompting is to approximate graph operation, we here treat $C(\cdot)$ as various graph data operations such as adding/deleting nodes, adding/deleting/changing edges, and transforming features of a given graph $G$.
 The intensity of these graph operations is controlled by a parameter $\beta \in [0,1]$, where 0 indicates no change and 1 indicates generating a completely random new graph.
 In our experiments, we fix $\beta$ at $0.7$, which means we have a $0.7$ probability of removing a node/edge or masking some features.